 - grain (cereal) foods, mostly wholegrain and/or high cereal fibre varieties, such as bread, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley

 - lean meats and poultry, fish, eggs, tofu, nuts and seeds, and legumes/beans (the latter in two food groups as they are rich in protein and carbohydrates)

 - milk, yoghurt, cheese and/or their alternatives, mostly reduced fat (reduced fat milks are not suitable for children under 2 years)

 - drink plenty of water

 - limit intake of foods containing saturated fat, added salt, added sugars and alcohol

 Some restaurants, cafes and fast-food outlets provide kilojoule information per portion, but providing this information is not compulsory.
 Be careful - some foods can quickly take you over the limit, such as burgers and fried chicken.

 Avoid fad diets

-Avoid fad diets that recommend unsafe practices such as fasting (going without food for long periods of time) or cutting out entire food groups such as meat, fish, wheat or dairy products.
+Avoid fad diets that recommend unsafe practices such as extreme fasting or cutting out entire food groups such as meat, fish, wheat or dairy products.